OFFTKP/felix86/docs/how-to-use.md

 # How to use

 :warning: felix86 is early in development.
-It does not run games at the moment :warning:
+It can run some simple games. :warning:

 ## Required architecture
 You need a RISC-V board with `rv64gvb` extensions.